 - Never Try to Touch: No matter how tame a wild monkey may seem, you are very likely to get bitten if you try to touch them, hence the advice about keeping a close eye on children.

 There are great view from all four sides of the temple.
 In particular look out for:

-East View: The other and largely part of Wat Thammikaram Worawihan at the bottom of the hill
+- East View: The main Wat Thammikaram Worawihan temple complex at the bottom of the hill

 Wat Thammikaram Worawihan itself